-12. 9% credit rate freeze for the Low-Income Housing Tax Credit Program (as modified)
+9. 9% Credit Rate Freeze for the Low-Income Housing Tax Credit Program

 The low-income housing tax credit program provides a tax credit over a period of ten years after a housing facility occupied by low-income tenants is placed-in-service.
 The credit earned each year generally depends on three factors - the investment in the building, the portion of the building devoted to low-income units, and a credit rate (called the "applicable rate").
 When the program was created, the applicable rate was 9%.
 As interest rates have declined, so has the amount of tax credits that can be used to build a LIHTC project.
 In 2008, Congress adjusted the formula and set a minimum credit amount of 9%, which is based on the original credit rate when the program was created.
 The provision, originally scheduled to expire at the end of 2013, was extended once, and was effective for housing credit dollar amount allocations made before January 1, 2014.
-The bill extends the expiration date by changing the deadline to allocations made before January 1, 2016.
+This proposal would extend the expiration date by changing the deadline to allocations made before January 1, 2016.
+A two year extension of this provision is estimated to cost \$4 million over 10 years.